The Word Problem for Finitary Automaton Groups

 To obtain the automaton $\mathcal{T} = (Q, \Sigma, \delta)$, we extend $\mathcal{T}_0$ by some additional states (but keep the alphabet the same: $\Sigma = \{ a_1, \dots, a_5 \}$).
 The new states are $\{ t_n \mid 0 \leq n < N \}$ with the additional transitions

-(where $\bot$ and $\top$ refer to the special elements from $\Sigma$ chosen in the proof of \autoref{prop:finitaryWPisCoNPhard} and $\id$ is the identity state of $\mathcal{T}_0$).
 This new automaton part is depicted in \autoref{fig:tPart}.
-Note that we have not introduced any cycles and that this new part may be computed in logarithmic space (as we only need a counter up to the value of $N$). \enlargethispage{\baselineskip} By construction, we obtain the cross diagram
+Note that we have not introduced any cycles and that this new part may be computed in logarithmic space (as we only need a counter up to the value of $N$).
+By construction, we obtain the cross diagram

 for all $0 < n < N$ where $w \in \{ \bot, \top \}^*$ is of length $n$, $a \in \{ \bot, \top \}$ and $\lnot a$ denotes the negation of $a$ (i.\,e.\ $\lnot a = \top$ if $a = \bot$ and $\lnot a = \bot$ if $a = \top$).
 For general words $w \in \Sigma^*$ of length $0< n < N$ and letters $a \in \Sigma$, we get the cross diagram